elastic/elasticsearch-rs/README.md

   API might have breaking changes in any future version, or it might even be removed entirely.
 This feature also enables `beta-apis`.

+Additionally, this library also runs in Web Assembly runtimes that provide the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), like node.js and web browsers.

 ## Getting started

-The client exposes all Elasticsearch APIs as associated functions, either on the root client, `Elasticsearch`, or on one of the _namespaced clients_, such as `Cat`, `Indices`, etc. The _namespaced clients_ are based on the grouping of APIs within the [Elasticsearch](https://github.com/elastic/elasticsearch/tree/main/rest-api-spec) and [X-Pack](https://github.com/elastic/elasticsearch/tree/main/x-pack/plugin/src/test/resources/rest-api-spec/api) REST API specs from which much of the client is generated.
+The client exposes all Elasticsearch APIs as associated functions, either on the root client, `Elasticsearch`, or on one of the _namespaced clients_, such as `Cat`, `Indices`, etc. The _namespaced clients_ are based on the grouping of APIs within the [Elasticsearch](https://github.com/elastic/elasticsearch/tree/main/rest-api-spec) REST API specs from which much of the client is generated.
 All API functions are `async` only, and can be `await`ed.

 ### Installing